net-lisias-ksp/Principia/Principia-configuration-files.md

   This is the instant *t*<sub>0</sub> at which the rotation *W* of the body is *W*<sub>0</sub>.

   Defaults to JD2451545.0 (2000-01-01T12:00:00).
-- `mean_radius`: an optional `quantity(length)`.

-  Vessels going below this radius will be destroyed by Principia, even at high time warp.

-  Defaults to the stock [`radius`](https://github.com/Kopernicus/kittopia-dumps/blob/e09154a/Configs/Bop.cfg#L11).
 - `axis_right_ascension`: an optional `quantity(angle)`.

   The angle *α*<sub>0</sub>.